Siege of Deir ez-Zor (2014–2017): Impact on civilians

 During the siege, ISIL cut off the power supply to the city.
 In February 2016, around 200,000 people resided in Deir ez-Zor.
 The siege resulted in widespread malnutrition and starvation of the civilians in the city.
 In response, the United Nations' World Food Programme has conducted 177 airdrops of food and other humanitarian aid to the besieged districts of the city since April 2016.
 110,000–120,000 civilians remained as of January 2017, when an ISIL offensive on the airport forced the airdrops to be suspended.
 In November 2017, the UN estimated that at the start of the siege, around 200,000 civilians were besieged in the Syrian Government-held districts of Deir ez-Zor, which decreased to 90,000 near the end of the siege, with most of those civilians escaping or being smuggled out of the city during ISIL's siege.

 As a result of the cut in electricity, only one electric generator-powered water pump was available, and the water was not treated.
 The Syrian Arab Red Crescent has installed several water tanks in response.

 Between February 2015 and March 2016, more than 63 civilians were killed by ISIL bombardment on government-held neighbourhoods in Deir ez-Zor, in addition to 32 civilians who died of malnutrition and related diseases.
+Human rights violations have been documented by investigative journalists including Rukaia Al-abadi.